andrewpatrickdu/adversarial-yolov3-cowc/README.md

 }

 ```
-## Getting Started
+## Getting started

+### Installations
-We used Python 3.7 to run our code and Anaconda to install the following libraries in the following paper:
+We used Python 3.7 to run our code and Anaconda to install the following libraries by:

+* conda install opencv
-* conda install pytorch==1.7.1 torchvision==0.8.2 cudatoolkit==10.1 -c pytorch
+* conda install pytorch==1.7.1 torchvision==0.8.2 cudatoolkit=10.1 -c pytorch
 * pip install tensorboardX tensorboard
 * conda install matplotlib
+* conda install -c conda-forge tqdm

+### Pretrained weights
+You can download the YOLOv3 COWC pretrained weights at:

+### Datasets
+You can download the sidestreet and carpark datasets at:

+We also provide data from our physical-world test at:

+NOTE: Make sure you add the pretrained weights and datasets into the main directory.

+### Optimising an adversarial patch

+### Digitally test the patch

+### Physically test the patch